Constructive Feedback Examples & Tips for Managers

 Feedback Examples and Explanation

 The above feedback examples, displaying both positive and negative feedback, is altogether constructive feedback.
 Constructive feedback is where it highlights what’s great and allows opportunity to rise from what’s bad.
-This opportunity is based on the employee being made aware of why there is error in what they’re doing.
+This opportunity is based on the employee being made aware of why there is error in what they’re doing, which improve the ability of problem solving.

 Why is Constructive Feedback Important?

 Allowing your employees to understand this will ultimately allow them to improve.
 It’s a method to let them know the company values them by wanting to develop them.
-It’ll be beneficial for both your employee’s career progression and for the company’s overall performance.
+It’ll be beneficial for both your employee’s career progression and for the company culture.
 This correlation between employee performance and company performance is made clear with goals and targets being met through improved productivity.

 Constructive Feedback Tips and Feedback Examples